 Becoming an Outdoors Woman is an international program usually licensed to US State and Canadian Province Fish & Game agencies such as the Alaska Department of Fish and Game.
 The BOW program has also expanded to Australia and the Bahamas.
 Becoming an Outdoors-Woman weekend workshops offer hands-on classes to introduce outdoor skills to participants.
 All classes are at the beginner level, geared toward individuals who have little to no experience in the subject matter.
 The workshop classes focus on three areas: shooting and hunting, fishing, and other outdoor activities, many of which are useful in the pursuit of fishing and hunting adventures.

 Who may attend a BOW weekend workshop?

 BOW workshops are designed primarily for women, but anyone 18 years of age or older may participate.
 Men can and do attend BOW workshops.

-Who may attend a Beyond BOW event?
+Who may attend BOW Classes?

 Can my daughter attend the BOW workshop with me?

 No one under the age of eighteen may attend a BOW weekend workshop.
 If your daughter is eighteen years of age or older you may attend a BOW weekend workshop together.
 Each Beyond BOW event has its own age requirements, which means children under eighteen may potentially be allowed to attend.
 Please be sure to carefully check these requirements before registering for any workshop.

 We want participants to be able to fully focus on and engage in their own learning experiences while attending.
 The most important reason minors are not allowed to attend a BOW weekend workshop is that program research has found that when children are at workshops it changes the experience for all of the adult women present.
 Women behave differently than they would if a child were not present and tend to slip into the "Mom" role, even if the attending child is not their own.